Educational Leadership M.Ed.

 The Master of Education in Educational Leadership is designed to help students develop the knowledge, skills, and dispositions necessary to engage in more effective leadership practice.

 Admissions requirements and procedures are detailed on

-- Have at least one year of professional experience
+- One year of professional experience

 Core Professional Studies Courses (9 credits)